 When joining the academy in Year 7, students identified with significant learning difficulties compared to their peers often have access to smaller teaching groups for their core subjects (English, Maths and Science) in year 7, usually with additional adult support.
-Students with SEND will have a keyworker; this may be their Head of Year Behaviour (HOYB) Head of Year Pastoral (HOYP) or a LTA.
+Some students, usually those with EHCPs who would struggle significantly moving from a primary to a secondary setting, may access the majority of their lessons via our HIVE 2 curriculum provision.
+This allows them to experience a broad and balanced curriculum within a much smaller classroom environment with less day-to-day transitions.
+The aim of HIVE 2 is to bridge the transition gap and enable students to prepare to join mainstream school lessons by the end of year 7.
+Students with SEND will have a keyworker; this may be their Head of Year Behaviour (HOYB) Head of Year Pastoral (HOYP), their form tutor or a LTA.
 These key people work with teaching staff to help them support the students they teach more effectively.

-Key actions, decision making processes and evaluation of student progress are shared with parents three times per year in line with the Special Educational Needs Code of Practice 2014.
+Key actions, decision making processes and evaluation of student progress are shared with parents at three points per year in line with the Special Educational Needs Code of Practice 2014.
 Where appropriate, interventions and support may also be carried out by external agencies, such as Speech and Language, Sensory Support, Occupational Therapists, Child and Adolescent Mental Health (CAMHS), Educational Psychology and Specialist Teacher Service (EPSS) and the Norfolk SEND and Inclusion Team.

-Interventions usually run for 6 - 12 week and are agreed by the subject teachers, Head of Year, Assistant Principal for the Key Stage and the SENDCo, based on need.
+Interventions usually run for 6 - 12 week and are agreed by the subject teachers, Head of Year, Assistant Principal for the Key Stage, the Director of SEND and Deputy SENDCo, based on need.
 Interventions are recorded and reviewed using Provision Map, which then tracks provision and impact for each child over time.